 - Dice the tomato into pieces that are the same size as the cucumber chunks.

-- Add the diced cucumbers and tomatoes, olive oil, lemon juice, salt, and pepper to a serving bowl.
+- Add the diced cucumbers, onion, tomatoes, olive oil, lemon juice, salt, and pepper to a serving bowl.

 - Mix well, taste test, and adjust for salt, pepper, and lemon.